iamalexchip/zimcell/README.md

 # numValidator

-phone number verifier for Zimbabwe mobile networks. the function has 2 parameters:
+This is a package which can be used to verify Zimbabwe mobile network phone numbers.

+When calling function 2 parameters are required :

-1. the payment sysytem name / service provider name
+1. mobile payment sytem name / service provider name

    supported values for the first parameter are:
   * econet / ecocash
-  * telecel /telecash
+  * telecel / telecash
   * netone / onewallet

    nb: value should be in lower case and one word

 2. the phone number to be verified